 - (ii) All relevant observations, including records concerning adverse device effects (whether anticipated or unanticipated), information and data on the condition of each subject upon entering, and during the course of, the investigation, including information about relevant previous medical history and the results of all diagnostic tests. - (iii) A record of the exposure of each subject to the investigational device, including the date and time of each use, and any other therapy. - (4) The protocol, with documents showing the dates of and reasons for each deviation from the protocol. - (5) Any other records that FDA requires to be maintained by regulation or by specific requirement for a category of investigations or a particular investigation. - Preparing and submitting the following complete, accurate, and timely reports: - (1) Unanticipated adverse device effects.
 An investigator shall submit to the sponsor and to the reviewing IRB a report of any unanticipated adverse device effect occurring during an investigation as soon as possible, but in no event later than 10 working days after the investigator first learns of the effect. - (2) Withdrawal of IRB approval.
 An investigator shall report to the sponsor, within 5 working days, a withdrawal of approval by the reviewing IRB of the investigator's part of an investigation. - (3) Progress.
-An investigator shall submit progress reports on the investigation to the sponsor, the monitor, and the reviewing IRB at regular intervals, but in no event less often than yearly. - (4) Deviations from the investigational plan.
-An investigator shall notify the sponsor and the reviewing IRB (see § 56.108(a) (3) and (4)) of any deviation from the investigational plan to protect the life or physical well-being of a subject in an emergency.
-Such notice shall be given as soon as possible, but in no event later than 5 working days after the emergency occurred.
-Except in such an emergency, prior approval by the sponsor is required for changes in or deviations from a plan, and if these changes or deviations may affect the scientific soundness of the plan or the rights, safety, or welfare of human subjects, FDA and IRB in accordance with § 812.35(a) also is required. - (5) Informed consent.
-If an investigator uses a device without obtaining informed consent, the investigator shall report such use to the sponsor and the reviewing IRB within 5 working days after the use occurs. - (6) Final report.
-An investigator shall, within 3 months after termination or completion of the investigation or the investigator's part of the investigation, submit a final report to the sponsor and the reviewing IRB. - (7) Other.
-An investigator shall, upon request by a reviewing IRB or FDA, provide accurate, complete, and current information about any aspect of the investigation.
+An investigator shall submit progress reports on the investigation to the sponsor, the monitor, and the reviewing IRB at regular intervals, but in no event less often than yearly. - (4) Deviations from the approved protocol/FDA-approved clinical investigational plan (if applicable). - (i) An investigator shall notify the sponsor and the reviewing IRB, see § 56.108(a) (3) and (4), of any deviation from the investigational plan to protect the life or physical well-being of a subject in an emergency.
+Such notice shall be given as soon as possible, but in no event later than 5 working days after the emergency occurred. - (ii) For non-emergent deviations from the approved protocol/FDA-approved clinical investigational plan (if applicable), prior approvals by the sponsor/sponsor-investigator and IRB are required.
+If these changes or deviations may affect the scientific soundness of the plan or the rights, safety, or welfare of human subjects, FDA notification is also required. - (5) Informed consent.
+If an investigator uses a device without obtaining informed consent, the investigator shall report such use to the sponsor and the reviewing IRB within 5 working days after the use occurs.